aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 The following code example shows how to set **temp_folder**:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_load_options-UseTempFolder.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Load Options-working_with_load_options-UseTempFolder.py" >}}

 ## Set the Encoding Explicitly